surajbera/react-todo-app/readme.txt

   - Add a feature to mark a todo complete, add a checkbox
   - Check if you can implement search functionality
   - On editing todo, add a canel button as well
+  - Show a loading text on initial request - loading todos